-Potato Balls or Aloo Balls as they are known in Trinidad and Tobago and Guyana, are a savory mixture of mashed potatoes rolled into balls, battered and deep fried.
-It can be eaten by it self but it is often served with some kind of chutney (not the North American type of chutneys).
+Potato Balls or Aloo Balls as they are known in Trinidad and Tobago and Guyana, is a savory mixture of mashed potatoes rolled into balls, battered and deep fried.
+It can be eaten by itself but it is often served with some kind of chutney (not the North American type of chutneys).
 I'm talking here about a freshly made chutney of tart fruits balanced with sugar and heat from peppers, such as green mango chutney.

 Potato Balls are a type of street food.
 They are also made on special occasions such as festivals like Diwali and Phagwah - both Hindu festivals celebrated in certain parts of the Caribbean.

 It's a great way to use up mashed potatoes.

 - 1 pound Yukon gold potatoes

 - 1 tablespoon finely chopped green onions (white and green parts)